How to change a pre-propose module

 code ID.

-You can use the DAO DAO indexer to query for the active proposal modules in a
+You can use the DAO DAO indexer to query for the active proposal modules in a DAO and find the dao-proposal-single

 address: